nxdir-s/idlerpg/README.md

-# Idle Rpg
+# IdleRpg

-This repository contains IdleRpg and the necessary assets to run it
+This repository contains the game and web servers for IdleRpg

 ## Architecture Diagram